You can expect this whole sequence below to take about 20 minutes with some minor child distractions.

 For those who are unfamiliar with yoga, fear not.
 You don’t have to be flexible, strong, fit, or wearing yoga pants to get started.
 The idea is that as you are stretching and placing your body into these somewhat foreign positions, you try to focus on breathing (so you don’t forget to breathe!) and thus forget those three loads of laundry to fold.
 For me, yoga slows down the pace of motherhood and working womanhood significantly.
-There’s oodles of research that all says the same thing: Yoga is good for you.
+There are oodles of research that all say the same thing: Yoga is good for you.

 Here’s the sequence:

 Cat & Cow: On all fours, push the mat away from you and push your spine up to the sky, much like a cat does.
 You can spend a whole breath or more in cat pose.
 Then, for cow pose, tip your pelvis forward and let your tummy sag like a hammock.
 Take your eyes to the sky and look up a bit with your chin.
 You can move in a fluid fashion from cat to cow and back again as many times as you like.

 Child’s Pose: From all fours, sink down with either your knees together or wide apart.
 Extend your arms out, reaching actively with your fingers.
 After a few breaths here, walk your fingers over to the right, and then the left, and then back to center.
 This is the only pose that leaves you with your eyes to the ground rather than on the kids that may or may not be nearby, so don’t forget to peek up.